Raiu1994/PersonalProject/README.md

 11/20: Finish product will be delayed, but will be finished by the end of Thanksgiving break.
 I have switched from Atom to Eclipse for the project so that I will be able to run the code as I edit it.

+12/3: Griffin Scott's Ultimate Character Creator is now in version 0.5 and is in a presentable state.
+Yes!

 Things to be done (Programming):
 *Create Export Method (exports character sheets as a txt file).
 *Create Save System (Should hold character sheets from instance to instance.
 Maybe use the Export file for this.)